christophgil/ZIPsFS/INSTALL.md

 </details><!--- Optional -->

 <details><summary>MS-Window</summary>

-ZIPsFS can probably not be installed directly in MS-Windows.
+ZIPsFS file system can be exported via SAMBA such that the file system can be visited with a Windows PC.
-It may be installed in WSL.
+ZIPsFS could also be installed on a Windows system in  WSL.
-The mountpoint can be exported as a SAMBA share.

 ### Problem: Files that are not listed in the parent are not accessible